panagiotisl/hate-speech-detection-using-user-attributes/README.md

 We firstly collect the tweets using `data_scrapper.py`.
 The approach to collect data is the following:
 1. we have found a controversial term (i.e #Trump), which we use to scrape tweets using the twitter api.
-2. we run the scrapper as a scheduled job every day and night (because there is an important time difference between Europe and the U.S).
-3. we keep the tweet id and we create two classification classes, determining
-    * hate speech or not (binary 1/0).
+2. we keep the tweets id and classify them as hateful or not (binary 1/0).
-    * neutral, negative or positive (0/1/2).

 ### Information extraction
 Some data from the dataset were inaccessible after the first extraction period.
 Therefore, we use